 Rima has a B.A. in Political Science, a Masters of Applied Sciences in Natural Resource Management, a PhD in Environmental Science and Ecology and several other graduate degrees including Public Relations and Education.
 She has authored/co-authored over 45 scientific, technical, and popular publications, lectured at schools and universities, and appeared in radio and television productions.
 Her work on sharks and rays has been featured in various local and international media outlets including National Geographic, BBC, Scientific American, Gulf News, The National, and the Khaleej Times.
 She has published a book on marine ecosystems in the UAE, an identification guide for sharks in the Arabian Seas Region, and an IUCN report on the conservation status of sharks, rays, and chimaeras in the Arabian Sea and adjacent waters.
-She is also the Regional Co-Chair (Indian Ocean) of the IUCN Shark Specialist Group and sits on the Advisory Committee for the Convention on Migratory Species Sharks MoU as a representative of the Asia region.
-She has received various grants and awards in support and recognition of her work on sharks and rays in the UAE and broader Arabian Seas region.
+She is also the Regional Co-Chair (Indian Ocean) of the IUCN Shark Specialist Group, a member of the IUCN Marine Conservation Committee, and sits on the Advisory Committee for the Convention on Migratory Species Sharks MoU as a representative of the Asia region.
+She has received various grants and awards in support and recognition of her work on sharks and rays in the UAE and broader northwestern Indian Ocean.